Chapter 17.76

 19. Copy of Application and Supplemental Questionnaire.
 The developer shall furnish:

 a.
-A true copy of each application submitted for issuance of a final public report to the department of Real Estate of the state of California for the project proposed for conversion including all attachments and exhibits thereto required by the department pursuant to Section 11011 of the Business and Professions Code;
+A true copy of each application submitted for issuance of a final public report to the Department of Real Estate of the state of California for the project proposed for conversion including all attachments and exhibits thereto required by the Department pursuant to California Business and Professions Code Section 11011;

 b.
 A true copy of the statement of compliance (form 643 as amended) pursuant to 10 Cal.
 AD.
 Code, Section 2792.9, or its successor, relating to operating and maintenance funds during start-up;